-Online report: perpetual-airdrop-core-airdrop-implementation
+Online report: perpetual-airdrop-project-original-perpetual-airdrop-to-

 Omniscia.io is one of the fastest growing and most trusted blockchain security firms and has rapidly become a true market leader.
 To date, our team has collectively secured over 370+ clients, detecting 1,500+ highseverity issues in widely adopted smart contracts.